By: Cassie Lewis

 Emancipation of the slaves in the 19th century combined with years of drought and famine resulted in abandonment by the plantation owners.
 Eventually, the forsaken property was purchased by the descendants of the very slaves whose blood and sweat tilled the land.
 How ironic!

 The walls were not constructed with today's norm of concrete or sheetrock.
-Instead, wooden shingles have stood the test of time, hanging strong and brave, bearing (without complaint) beautiful paintings of African descents and light-hearted caricatures.
+Instead, wooden shingles stood the test of time, hanging strong and brave, bearing (without complaint) beautiful paintings of African descents and light-hearted caricatures.
 Likewise, wooden casement windows allow luminous daylight and gentle breezes to enter, without the need for permission.

 Just as warm as the ambiance are the personalities on the opposite sides of Village Bakehouse's pastry cases, the temporary homes for many crisp French pastries.